system76/docs/content/windows.md

 ![Windows booting up](/images/windows/step9.png)

-After Windows finishes booting from the DVD, you should see the Windows Setup window.
+After Windows finishes booting from the ISO, you should see the Windows Setup window.
 Select your desired options for "Language to install," "Time and currency format," and "Keyboard or input method," then click `Next`.

 ![Windows Setup window](/images/windows/step10.png)